 It had potential

 As far as hardware is concerned, the CD-i ran on a 16-bit CPU, delivered 1 MB of RAM, and had solid video-processing chips.
 The system supported audio, video, graphics and Kodak photo CDs.
-It was powerful for its time and it had the sleek look that Phillips was known for.
+It was powerful for its time, and it had the sleek look that Phillips was known for.
 However, to play movies and support the more advanced software, consumers had to purchase a separate digital video card.
 Add to that a cumbersome controller (as well as a controller port in the back of the console for some reason) and the system was cost-prohibitive as well as confusing.

-It’s the game library, stupid
+The Philips CD-i game library, stupid

-Scrutinize most failed video-game consoles and you’ll find at least one common denominator—a poor game library.
+Scrutinize most failed video-game consoles, and you’ll find at least one common denominator—a poor game library.
 The CD-i was no exception, and their catalog of over 100 games is, overall, not impressive.
 Sure, there are those sunny-side-of-the-street fans who enjoy the CD-I’s unique takes on classic characters such as Mario and Link, but overall the library was bogged down with anemic games and useless self-help and educational titles.
 This stark reality contributed to the CD-i’s failure upon its release, as well as the general indifference with which gamers regard it today.

 As for the million-dollar question, is the Phillips CD-i worth owning?
 It depends on the gamer.
 Those who enjoyed the gameplay and libraries of other consoles of the time, such as the NES and Genesis, should avoid this system like the plague.
 On the other hand, those avid collectors who want a nice-looking console to display on their shelves next to their Vectrex would probably enjoy it, since aesthetics are the CD-i’s biggest selling point.